Don Q, Son of Zorro: Plot

 In the card room, the Archduke declares that Sebastian is as unlucky at cards as he is in love.
-Franque tiptoes in, and tells the Archduke that he saw Cesar and Dolores kissing: surely they will be married now.
+Fabrique tiptoes in and tells the Archduke that he saw Cesar and Dolores kissing: surely they will be married now.
 The Archduke summons Cesar to congratulate him, to the horror of Sebastian.
 When he enters, Cesar is offended at the impropriety of this news, and learns that the source was Fabrique.
 Such bad manners should not go unpunished.
 He informs the Archduke that someone here doesn't belong, and asks if he should remove him.
 Archduke Paul nods, and Cesar pulls Fabrique out of the room by tugging his nose.

 The Archduke continues to taunt Sebastian, a foolish move when Sebastian, enraged by jealousy, pulls his sword and stabs the Archduke before he realizes what he has done.
 He hides when Cesar, hearing something, enters, then strikes Cesar unconscious.
 He frames him for the Archduke's murder, then casually leaves.
-With his last dying energy, the Archduke pulls a playing card off the table and writes on it: Sebastian assassinated me.
-Archduke Paul.
+With his last dying energy, the Archduke pulls a playing card off the table and writes on it: "Sebastian assassinated me.
+Archduke Paul".

 Fabrique enters, finds Cesar unconscious, finds the playing card and, miffed at Cesar's insult, takes it.
 Shortly thereafter he confronts Sebastian with his demands: to be appointed Civil Governor.
 Both stand by while the Guard arrests Cesar for the murder and orders his immediate execution to prevent an international incident.
-But General de Muro offers Cesar a gentleman’s way out by giving him a dagger.
+But General de Muro offers Cesar a gentleman's way out by giving him a dagger.
 Cesar pretends to stab himself and falls to the moat below the castle.

 Months pass, while Cesar hides in the ruins of the old family castle.
 He pretends to be Don Q, for "a trick must be answered by a trick!"
 Fabrique has become Civil Governor, receiving regular pay-offs from Sebastian.
 Fabrique has even taken over Cesar's servants, and maidservant Lola (Lottie Pickford), seeing how Sebastian behaves around Fabrique, runs to tell Cesar that although gossip says they are close friends, in truth Sebastian is afraid of Fabrique.
 This will prove the leverage Cesar needs to establish his innocence.